-I recently wrote in response to the Quilliam Foundation’s report on CSE.
+I recently wrote in response to the Quilliam Foundation’s report on child sexual exploitation (CSE).
 I asserted then, as I continue to do so, that to racialise both victims and perpetrators of CSE is damaging and exposes all our children and young people to harm.
 I mentioned an encounter I had with a young, Pakistani Muslim woman – I’ll call her Zara – who was a survivor of historical CSE and the pain that she felt at her experiences being ignored.
 Her brown skin, she told me, meant that she was not worthy of sympathy.
 For anyone who purports to care, that sentence is a kick in the gut.
 We have let Zara down – and she is not alone.
 Due to the hidden nature of child abuse, there will always be limitations in terms of our understanding of how abuse takes place and its impact on survivors.
 In the context of BAME children, this knowledge gap widens further.
 The polarised discussions that are playing out in our media succeed in ensuring that they continue to be marginalised.
 In doing so, it could well be argued that the media is guilty of exacerbating the risk.

 In January, I spent the day at the Centre for Expertise on Child Sexual Abuse (CSA), hearing from black and south Asian professionals who themselves are working with BAME children and young people.
 This was an opportunity to share our experiences as part of the centre’s BAME scholars programme.
 The discussion focussed on sharing expertise and insights on the impact of racial bias, including the factors that influence society’s perceptions of BAME children and how those perceptions prevent us from effectively, and meaningfully, safeguarding children.
 Again, our media plays a critical role in fomenting perceptions.